 Will Kenny Rogers Please Learn How to Play Hold’em?

-After so many years, one expects that Kenny Rogers knows how to “hold’em.”
+After so many years, one would expect Kenny Rogers to knows how to play Texas Hold’em.

 Moreover, what’s with five cards being dealt out?
 The only major game played in casual circles I can think of there players start with five cards is so far gone that it’s become the dinosaur of poker (I seriously doubt the boys here are playing Triple-Draw Lowball).
 Please tell me, who in the hell plays Five-Card Draw these days?
 If Rogers is going to sing about knowing “when to hold’em,” shouldn’t that be the game that’s being dealt?